 Erik Hougen graduated from Pratt Institute with his MFA in 2008.
 Hougen was recently a resident with the Artist in the Marketplace program at the Bronx Museum and a SIP Fellow at the Robert Blackburn Printmaking Workshop.
 He has exhibited with Bronx Museum, International Print Center, Kunsthalle Galapagos and Vaughn Massey Projects.
 Hougen is also a Master Printer and Intaglio instructor at the Lower East Side Printshop.
 Hougen teaches DIY Silkscreen at Trestle Workshops.

 Allison Maletz is a contemporary watercolor and mixed media artist.
 She received her BFA from the Rhode Island School of Design and her MFA from the Slade School of Fine Art, London.
 She has taught people from age 8-80 and currently leads painting, drawing, illustration, installation and professional practices for artists classes at Parsons The New School for Design, Marymount Manhattan College, The Brooklyn Botanic Garden and the 92nd St Y. She has exhibited various mediums in the Liverpool Biennial, New Contemporaries UK, Zoo Art Italy, The Royal Watercolor Society in London and the Moscow Biennale for Young Artists at the MoMA and the Florence Griswold Museum.
-Maletz teaches Intro to Drawing and Watercolor at Trestle Workshops.
+Maletz teaches Drawing Basics, Watercolor, and Watercolor Portrait Painting at Trestle Workshops.